 The waist is pulled tight around the body with a tie or belt to accentuate your curves.

-Great to style your outfit, see: kaftan stylin’
+Great to style your outfit, see: Kaftan Styling Tips

 An opening at the neck coming to a “V” shape midway into the bodice.
-This narrow broad shoulders and minimises a large bust.
+This narrows broad shoulders and minimises a large bust.

 A semi-synthetic fabric formerly called viscose rayon or rayon; it is soft and has a silk-like feel.